-Logan, G.D., Schall, J.D., & Palmeri, T.J. (in preparation).
-Neural models of stopping and going (working title).
-Manuscript in preparation.
-To appear in B. Forstmann & E.J.
+Logan, G.D., Schall, J.D., & Palmeri, T.J.
+(2015).
+Neural models of stopping and going.
+In B. Forstmann & E.J.
 Wagenmakers (Eds.), An Introduction to Model-Based Cognitive Neuroscience, Springer Neuroscience.

 Pouget, P., Logan, G.D., Palmeri, T.J., Boucher, L., & Schall, J.D.
 (2011).
 Neural basis of adaptive response time adjustment.
 The Journal of Neuroscience, 31 (35), 12604-12612.